DN-debug/peux-os-sitebuild/src/pages/index.md

     section_id: versions
     subtitle: Peux OS comes with two different versions
     content: >+
-      **POS - Standard Version** comes with two different tags.
-LR is for larger resolutions, such as 1920x1080 SR is for standard resolutions, such as 1366x720
+      **POS - XFCE** comes with a highly customized XFCE environment.
+Polybar is the default panel.
+For large screen resolutions, kindly check the "LR"-tagged iso in the download page.

       The reason behind this is that Polybar doesn't have the capability to